mrnone-asr/imageMovie/README.md

 # imageMovie

-In this code demostrate how to make movie which is panning over different section of landscape/img.
+In this code, i demostrate how to make movie which is panning over different section of landscape/img.